 The Thrivent Low Volatility Equity Fund is geared to long-term investors who are interested in participating in the growth opportunity of the stock market but may be uncomfortable with the high volatility (rapid fluctuation of stock prices) often associated with stock market investing.

-Specifically, the Fund seeks to provide risk-adjusted returns1 with long-run performance similar to the MSCI World Index2, but with less volatility.
+Specifically, the Fund seeks to provide risk-adjusted returns1 with long-run performance similar to the MSCI World Index USD Net Returns but with less volatility.
+The MSCI World Index represents large and mid-cap stocks in 23 Developed Market countries.
 What this means is that over a complete market cycle, we seek to match the performance of the global market but without hitting the highest highs and the lowest lows.

 How do we seek to get less volatility?